gaperton/Type-R/docsource/06_API_by_feature/02_Serialization.md

 Update an aggregation tree from its JSON representation.

-### recordOrCollection.parse( json )
+### `abstract` recordOrCollection.parse( json )

-May be overridden to add custom JSON transformation.
+Invoked internally when `{ parse : true }` is passed.
+May be overridden to define custom JSON transformation.
+Should not be called explicitly.

 ## Attribute-level serialization control